ravicm/hello/cheflab.md

 7. Automate the process, so that the recipe updates will update the client automatically <br>

-update the cron tab to run the command chef-client at specified time (minutes,hours,days etc.)<br>
+update the crontab to run the command chef-client at specified time (minutes,hours,days etc.)<br>

 in the crontab file add the details as below <br>
 ```